 Choose Your Agents Carefully:

-Your agents are individuals you appoint to make choices and act for you when you can no longer speak for yourself.
+Your agents are individuals you appoint to make choices for you when you can no longer act for yourself.
 From a financial aspect, your agent is typically your appointed Financial Power of Attorney.
 Whoever you choose should be (a) financially stable; (b) a good money manager; and (c) trustworthy.

 (Related: Want to learn more about different types of agents and how to choose them?
 Click here.)